-This Selz Data Processing Addendum (“Addendum”) amends the Selz Terms of Service (the “Agreement”) by and between you (“Customer”) and Selz Pty Ltd., an Australian company with offices at Suite 1D, Level 23, 1 Farrer Place, Sydney NSW 2000, AUSTRALIA (“Selz”).
+This Selz Data Processing Addendum (“Addendum”) amends the Selz Terms of Service (the “Agreement”) by and between you (“Customer”) and Selz Pty Ltd., an Australian company with offices at Level 29, Chifley Tower, 2 Chifley Square, Sydney NSW 2000, AUSTRALIA (“Selz”).

 This Addendum will be effective as of the day Selz receives a complete executed Addendum from Customer in accordance with the instructions under paragraphs 1 and 2 below (the “Addendum Effective Date”).